ROUND DANCING — CHOREOGRAPHED BALLROOM

 4 beats/measure; 26 - 46 meas/min

 In the 1920s, swing dancing emerged as young people moved to the jazzy, bluesy, big band music of the time.
 In round dancing, the dominant swing rhythm is East Coast or triple swing.
-However, the figures that we use have mostly come from International style, competition jive, and most of our cue sheets identify these dances as "jives."
+However, the figures that we use have mostly come from International style, competition Jive, and most of our cue sheets identify these dances as "jives."
 There has been some effort to distinguish between triple-swing and triple-jive, with jive being faster, bouncier, and more in place, and swing being slower and with more travel during the triples.

-Figure Name, Phase Level, & Timing
+Figure Name, Roundalab Phase Level, & Timing

 Steps and Actions That Make Up the Figure